 She said, “I’m sure we’ll sort something out,

-And as I recall someone told me it’s easy.”
+And as I recall I think it looks like it’s easy.”

 And I said, “Well, that’s clearly all right.”